zerc/mongo-python-driver/doc/tutorial.rst

   {u'date': datetime.datetime(2009, 11, 12, 11, 14), u'text': u'Another post!', u'_id': ObjectId('...'), u'author': u'Mike', u'tags': [u'bulk', u'insert']}

-Here we use the special ``"$lt"`` operator to do a range query, and also call :meth:`~pymongo.cursor.Cursor.sort` to sort the results by author.
+Here we use the special ``"$lt"`` operator to do a range query, and also call `~.cursor.Cursor.sort` to sort the results by author.

 Indexing
 --------
 To make the above query fast we can add a compound index on ``"date"`` and ``"author"``.
-To start, lets use the :meth:`~pymongo.cursor.Cursor.explain` method to get some information about how the query is being performed without the index:
+To start, lets use the `~.cursor.Cursor.explain` method to get some information about how the query is being performed without the index:

 .. doctest::